Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 We have choices.
 We can have a wonderful and successful future as an aligned and mutually supportive nation, and we can leave our grandchildren a future where they are both successful and safe instead of being at war with one another.

-Or, we can choose an ugly, dysfunctional and damaging future of division, anger and inter group separation — and we can give our grandchildren a future where they will need to be armed in their own homes because people from other groups will want to damage them or kill them because they are from a hated group of people and because our pathway as a nation to high levels of inter group diversity is irrevocable, inevitable and clearly destined to be our functional reality.
+Or, we can choose an ugly, dysfunctional and damaging future of division, anger, inter group conflict and inter group separation — and we can give our grandchildren a future where they will very likely need to be armed in their own homes because people from other groups will want to damage them or kill them because they are from a hated group of people and because our pathway as a nation to high levels of inter group diversity is irrevocable, inevitable and clearly destined to be our functional reality.

 To achieve that goal, we need to make clear, intentional, and direct commitments to each other as an American people to help all of our groups thrive and prosper and do well.